 I grew up in a family of teachers, and was raised in a

-believe that it's our responsibility in life to leave things better
+compassionate home.
+It's our responsibility in life to leave things

-than we found them.
-A lot of what I have in life isn't "earned" or
+better than we found them.
+A lot of what I have in life isn't

-"privilege," it's just luck, and we shouldn't neglect those who
+"earned" or "privilege," it's just luck, and we shouldn't neglect

 This pretty much sums up my outlook on life in 3 minutes